top of page

 I remember being surprised that he didn’t travel with more detail around him.
 There were two jeeps – his and a jeep behind his that had a driver and two machine-gunners.
 Patton never realized the risk or the danger he was in, and if he did, he never showed it to anyone.
 He wanted to be seen as ‘one of the guys’ but he also wanted to be seen as ‘’the leader of one of the guys.’’
 It seemed that Patton lived by no law other than his own.

 I had a Captain pull up beside me.
 It was Captain William Thomas of the 59th Army Air Corps.
 Although he seemed to come from nowhere, he was very aware of the road building, and he told me very quietly that the asphalt was cooling a bit.
 Patton overheard this.
-You can see that this was good news for the General. ‘’When will it be ready?
+You can see that this was good news for the impatient General.
+"When will it be ready?
 I need to go!’’

 Captain Thomas was unconcerned with rank.
 ‘Sir, it will take some time.
 Believe me, we know what we are doing.
 It seems as if I have paved almost the entire state of Georgia, it will be ready when I say it is ready.
 We're paving landing strips, too. ’’